dmpalyvos/lachesis-evaluation/README.md

 # Evaluation Artifacts for Lachesis

-This repository contains all the necessary scripts to execute the experimental evaluation of: ***"Lachesis: A Standalone Stream-Aware OS Scheduling Framework"***.
+This repository contains all the necessary scripts to execute the experimental evaluation of: ***"Lachesis: A Middleware for Customizing OS Scheduling of Stream Processing Queries"***.

 The implementation of Lachesis is in a separate repository, [acessible here](https://github.com/dmpalyvos/lachesis).